rkuma183/wilsonmar.github.io/_posts/2017-06-30-groovy-intro.md

 0. Invoke the shell again:

-   Groovy doesn't have an import keyword that will do a literal include of another file's contents.
+   Groovy coding doesn't yet have an import keyword that will do a literal include of another file's contents.

    http://docs.groovy-lang.org/latest/html/documentation/#GroovyShell-load